 In 2010 and 2011 he took part in the National Youth Jazz Collective courses and Helen Mayhew (Jazz FM) wrote in Jazzwise "...some truly outstanding young musicians [in the National Youth Jazz Collective Summer School] including Ronan Perrett ... just watch this lot take off and fly in years to come".
 He graduated from the Royal Academy of Music in 2015 with a First Class Hons degree in Jazz Performance with second study Composition.

 Ronan regularly performs in a wide range of bands such as the Adam Teixeira Trio, Join the Din, Backbeat Soundsystem, the Alex Mendham Orchestra, the Samba Stones, Nana y la Esencia and Ok Aurora.
-In the last year he has played at venues such as the London Stadium, the Eden Project, the Tate Modern and the Vortex, to name but a few.
-In the last eighteen months he has played in India, Switzerland, France, Italy and toured the UK multiple times.
+He has played at venues such as the Royal Albert Hall, the London Stadium, the Eden Project, the Tate Modern and the Vortex to name but a few.
+Recently he has performed in India, Switzerland, France, Italy and toured the UK multiple times.

 As a composer, Ronan wrote, arranged, orchestrated and conducted music for the film ‘Matchbox’, the escape room ‘Secret Studios’, the play ‘Family Way’ and composed a piece with the Jack Petchy Foundation for children’s choir and percussion called ‘London Town’.